 and it works fine.

 This works but not yet the best way to sort this problem.
-To sort this problem in the cleanest possible way would be to install the GobiNet and GobiSerial and then do a demod to resolve the dendencies.
+To solve this problem cleanly, first install the GobiNet and GobiSerial.
+Then execute depmod to resolve the dependencies.
 Follow the below steps for this:

 $ export OUTPUTDIR=/lib/modules/`uname -r`/kernel/drivers/net/usb/